benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 ## Thought Loop

-One can reach a general state of contentment if the following steps are followed consistently:
+One can reach a general state of contentment if the following steps are followed consistently.

+Whenever possible, make a point to generate happiness.

+For other emotions:

 - Notice the emotion
 - Identify what emotion or mix of emotions is present
 - Accept it and embrace it.
 Greet it ("Hello Anxiety")
 - Thank the emotion for the opportunity to practice these skills
 - Forgive yourself for what caused this emotion to arise.
 (Don't beat yourself up)
+- For anxiety/depression, let the thought pass by.
+Giving thought energy too it makes it worse.
+If needed, collect the thought so it can be addressed later.
-- In most cases: identify why.
+- For other emtions: identify why.
 Listen to any coincidental thoughts for clues if it's not clear.
-   - In some cases, depression can be misserved by identifying the reason.
-Focus on improving the mental state.

-Also, make a point to generate happiness.

 ## Emotions